 How Do You Pop Your Locs?

 To pop your locs, on wet hair, use your index finger to follow the natural partings of the loc and lift up any stray hairs that are not apart of the loc away.
 As you remove your finger, the loose hairs may get caught and “pop” away.
 Loc popping is a really quick and easy way to prevent your locs from tangling together.
-Check out this quick tutorial of Loc Popping to ensure you’re properly separating the locs and not causing any damage (oh, and there may or maybe be a giveaway in the video)!
+Check out this quick tutorial of Loc Popping to ensure you’re properly separating the locs and not causing any damage!
+Also, for those of use that like to go a little longer than normal between retwisting (also known as “semi-freeforming”) here is another video that offers a few more helpful techniques to control loose hairs and keep your locs from growing into flat locs:

 Loc Popping is a great technique to master, especially with the #NuGrowthChallenge in full effect, to keep your roots looking fresh with defined parts and it’ll help to prevent your locs from tangling together.